where philosophy and psychology meet technology ..

-Hi, my name is Linda Parkinson-Hardman and I’m the owner (or is it lessee?) of the healthy happy woman blog and I love to stop and natter over a cup of tea, so why don’t you join me?
+Hi, I’m Linda and I’m the owner (or is it lessee?) of this blog and I love to stop and natter over a cup of tea, so why don’t you join me?
 That’s it, settle down with your favourite afternoon tipple and let’s start a journey into empowerment.

-So go on, why not join me for a while and let’s share a part of each other’s life journey for a while.
+So why not join me for a while and let’s share a part of each other’s life journey for a while.

 Sign up to recieve Linda's weekly message in a bottle newsletter